 Counselor - social media

-Hello and welcome, all superheroes!
+Hello and welcome to everyone reeady for an adventure!!
 I’m Grace, and I can’t wait to meet everyone.
 I’m an interpreting major at The University of Tennessee and I live in the Richmond area.
-This will be my first year at Signs of Fun Camp and I’m excited for a fun-filled week with the best superheroes around!
+This will be my second year at Signs of Fun Camp and I’m excited for a fun-filled week with many adventures!

 Hola!
 My name is (Janet) Arlene Van Horn.
 I have a BS in Special Education and a Masters of Education in Early Childhood Special Education, as well as a teacher for students that are Deaf or Hard of Hearing.
 I taught in the public school system in both New Jersey and Virginia for over 35 years.
 I was also an adjunct professor at local community colleges.